cipherpi/iabdulsamadh/README.md

 - 👋 Hi, I’m @iabdulsamadh
 - 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate with Python challengers and learners
+- 💞️ I’m looking to collaborate with Python/ cybersec challengers and learners
 - 📫 You can reach me out at abdul_samadh@outlook.com

 <!---